How A Conviction Could Affect Your Future

 As a young adult, you have likely heard how any mistakes you make now can follow you into the future.
 When criminal charges are involved, however, this vague warning becomes a real, imminent problem.

-At Sindel Noble, we take our job seriously because we know the possible consequences of a conviction for your future.
+At Richard H. Sindel, Inc., we take our job seriously because we know the possible consequences of a conviction for your future.
 Our experienced criminal defense lawyers work hard to prevent the far-reaching impact of criminal accusations.
 Whether you face an investigation, criminal trial or school disciplinary hearings, we will fight to protect you.

 The Loss Of Scholarships, Grants And Student Status